KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

 Network-free simulation of rule-based models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Please see the `PySB tutorial <http://pysb.readthedocs.io/en/latest/tutorial.html>`_ to learn about how to simulate rule-based models from Python
+Please see the `PySB tutorial <http://pysb.readthedocs.io/en/latest/tutorial.html>`_ to learn how to simulate rule-based models from Python.

 FBA simulation
 ^^^^^^^^^^^^^^
-In this exercise we will use the ``optlang`` package to simulate the mock metabolic dFBA model illustrated below.
+In this exercise we will use the `optlang <http://optlang.readthedocs.io/en/latest>`_ package, which provides a modeling language for solving mathematical optimization problems, to simulate the mock metabolic dFBA model illustrated below.
+Instead of setting up an optimization problem with a reaction flux vector and a stoichiometric matrix and using a linear solver, as presented in the Flux balance analysis section above, this approach explicitly declares steady-state constraints on species concentrations and uses a general-purpose solver to optimize growth.

+where vjvj is the flux of reaction jj, fμfμ is 1 for the biomass reaction and 0 otherwise, SijSij is the  of species

+.. todo: it would be helpful if one of the participants in these reactions had a stochiometry
+    coefficient different from 1, so students could see it used

+.. todo: in the figure I think that glc + ntp + aa -> biomass SB glc_c + ntp_c + aa_c -> biomass
+        also, lets label the cell wall

 .. image:: fba-model.png